openvax/varcode/README.md

 ```

 This will eliminate a potential delay of several minutes required to install the relevant data
-when using the `varcode` for the first time.
+when using the Varcode for the first time.

 Example